zhorabay/Catalog/README.md

 # 📖 Ruby Catalog<a name="about-project"></a>

-[**Ruby Catalog**] It is a Ruby project that implements OOP principles like: abstraction, inhertance, polymorphism and encapsulation.
+[**Ruby Catalog**] is a Ruby project that implements OOP principles like: abstraction, inhertance, polymorphism and encapsulation.
 It is a catalog of my things, where I can add, remove, update and view my things.
 It is a command line application that runs in IRB.

 ## 🛠 Built With <a name="built-with"></a>